 Plain and simple, students who complete the FAFSA demonstrate a higher likelihood of completing the admission application process and ultimately attending college.
 With money often a barrier to access and completion, it’s easy to see how access to financial aid is essential for postsecondary success.
 Did you know that families with a combined income of $200,000 or less qualify for federal assistance, usually in the form of loans and other awards, based on completing the FAFSA?

 Regardless of the institution a student is pursuing, my recommendation for families is to always complete the FAFSA to open up opportunities in the form of loans, grants, and other scholarships.
 It’s worth noting that starting in 2021–22, all eligible Texas high schoolers will be required to complete the FAFSA in order to graduate.
-For more details on meeting this new requirement, check out our webinar on Navigating Financial Aid.
+For more details on preparing your students to apply for financial aid, read our Financial Aid Basics blog.